George Schuyler

+George Samuel Schuyler (/ˈskaɪlər/; February 25, 1895 – August 31, 1977) was an American writer, journalist, and social commentator.
+Known for his outspoken political conservatism and acerbic wit, he was frequently compared with H.L.
+Mencken.
+Schuyler began his career in the early 1920s within the progressive black political mainstream as a popular columnist, but maintained a contrarian, maverick position on many contemporary black developments, including the Harlem Renaissance.
+He became increasingly conservative over the following decades, eventually becoming a Bircher and resolute opponent of the Civil Rights Movement.
+Alienated from the black mainstream, he died in relative obscurity in 1977.
+He was the father of noted pianist and journalist Philippa Schuyler.

 Early life

 George Samuel Schuyler was born in Providence, Rhode Island, to George Francis Schuyler, a chef, and Eliza Jane Schuyler (née Fischer).
 Schuyler's paternal great-grandfather was believed to be a black soldier working for general Philip Schuyler, whose surname the soldier adopted.
 Schuyler's maternal great-grandmother was an ethnic-Malagasy servant who married a ship captain from Saxe-Coburg in Bavaria.

 Schuyler's father died when he was young.
 George spent his early years in Syracuse, New York, where his mother moved their family after she remarried.
 In 1912, Schuyler, at the age of 17, enlisted in the U.S. Army and was promoted to the rank of First Lieutenant, serving in Seattle and Hawaii.
-He went AWOL after a Greek immigrant, who had been instructed to shine Schuyler's shoes, refused to do so because of Schuyler's skin color.
-After turning himself in, Schuyler was convicted by a military court and sentenced to five years in prison.
-He was released after nine months as a model prisoner.
+During World War I he was assigned to Camp Dix, New Jersey, and later Camp Meade, Maryland, where he was put in charge of drilling new recruits, before being honorably discharged after the war ended.